Travel Information

 - Around 2 buses per day.

-However, we recommend checking specific travel dates for your trip to Dublin from London as scheduled services by flight or bus can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between London and Dublin as scheduled services by flight can vary by season or day of the week.

 - Buses mostly depart from London, Victoria Coach Station and arrive in Dublin, Busáras.

-- You can find 35 direct flights per day to Dublin with Ryanair, Aer Lingus, British Airways or Cityflyer (British Airways 2).
+- 52 direct flights per day with Ryanair, Aer Lingus, British Airways, Buzz, BA Cityflyer, Malta Air.

 Travelling from London to Dublin: related information